SpielmannLab/HiC_Analysis/call_tad/readme.md

 Based on the comparison bapser by Zufferey et al, we should implement the following tools:

-PCA grouping in Figure 4f of Zufferey et al. Ordered based on further assessments.
-These tools will be pretty comprehensive:
+PCA grouping in Figure 4f of Zufferey et al. Ordered based on further assessments is below.
+The goal is to implement all of these. [x] mark shows the implemented ones.

 Group 1: